rsdoiel/picking-up-nodestack/lesson-01.md

 		// Notice we're using .sendfile instead of .end
 		// .sendfile will read a file from disc and keep
-		// it resident in memory for a period of time.
+		// it resident in memory for a period of time. response.sendfile("index.html");
-		// How long can be configured by express. response.sendfile("index.html");
 	});